-The National Taxpayer Advocate recommends that the ten rights that make up the TBOR codified in IRC § 7803(a)(3) be relocated and re-codified as Section 1 of the tax code.
-Doing so would make a strong and important statement about the value Congress places on taxpayer rights.2
+The National Taxpayer Advocate recommends the ten rights that make up the TBOR and are codified in IRC § 7803(a)(3) be relocated and recodified as Section 1 of the IRC.
+Doing so would make a strong and important statement about the value Congress places on taxpayer rights and its expectation that IRS employees respect and act in accordance with those rights.